aaronsaray/aaronsaray.com/_posts/2008-05-30-dig-for-windows.markdown

 ### Create folder and Extract necessary Files

-Create a folder called 'dig' - or just push all the dlls and exe's into your windows/system32 folder.
+Create a folder called `dig` - or just push all the dlls and exe's into your `windows/system32` folder.
 Extract the following:

     dig.exe
     libbind9.dll